pzerger/supplemental/PMP/49-pmbok-processes.md

 The process of tracking and recording the performances of the team and managing by giving feedback, resolving issues, managing conflicts and optimize the project performance according to the project requirement.
 The main objective of this process is to improve the overall performance of the team and enhance productivity.

 #### 32 – Control Resources
-The Control Resources process aims to fulfil all the resource requirement for the project activities.
+The ***control resources*** process aims to fulfil all the resource requirement for the project activities.
 It ensures all the resources allocated are according to plan.
 The probability of change requests is high in resource management.
 Therefore, controlling the resources and monitoring according to the resource plan management is highly essential.

 [Back to Knowledge Areas](#10-knowledge-areas-of-project-management)

 ### Communications Management

-The project communications management ensures that the right message is sent, received and understood by the right people.
+The project ***communications management*** process ensures that the right message is sent, received and understood by the right people.
 Communication is one of the most critical factors affecting the success of the project.
 According to PMI, most of the project failed due to communication.
 The three processes are involved in project communication management in planning, executing and monitoring phase.

 #### 33 – Plan Communications Management
 The process of conducting proper communication according to the stakeholder’s need and requirement.
 The process includes a proper approach and plan of communication with organizational assets.
 The communication can be through any formal and recorded medium.

 #### 34 – Manage Communications
-Managing communication process ensures that the message is created, collected, recorded and distributed by authorized stakeholders and understood by the receiving end according to the communications management plan.
+The ***managing communications*** process ensures that the message is created, collected, recorded and distributed by authorized stakeholders and understood by the receiving end according to the communications management plan.

 #### 35 – Monitor Communications
-Monitoring communications process is a process of monitoring and controlling the communications throughout the project life cycle ensuring that the communication meets the stakeholder’s information requirement.
+The ***monitoring communications*** process is a process of monitoring and controlling the communications throughout the project life cycle ensuring that the communication meets the stakeholder’s information requirement.

 [Back to Knowledge Areas](#10-knowledge-areas-of-project-management)

 ### Risk Management

-Project risk management involves identifying the risks, analyze the risk and control the risk.
+Project ***risk management*** involves identifying the risks, analyze the risk and control the risk.
 The risk management is done to reduce the impact of risk on project pace.
 The risk identified can be uncertain and have a huge impact on the resource, processes, technology, and schedule.
 The 7 processes of risk management lies in planning, executing and monitoring phase.

 #### 36 – Plan Risk Management
 Planning risk management involves preparing the document on identifying risk, prioritizing and managing according to the risk assessment matrix and how to conduct risk assessments activities within the project.